shipshapecode/website-nuxt/content/blog/posts/2021-03-11-getting-started-with-serverless.md

 ## Try this out locally

-Now that you have a basic Lambda as your Graphql server, you probably want to try it out before getting it out in the internet.
+Now that you have a basic Lambda as your GraphQL server, you probably want to try it out before getting it out in the internet.
 Not that this is a requirement, most free tiers of providers make this a free experiment and so there's not risk to just pushing and testing.
 That said, a couple of packages also make it simple to test your function locally.

 For our basic needs, we'll use the [serverless-offline](https://www.npmjs.com/package/serverless-offline) plugin to emulate AWS Lamdba and API Gateway services on a local server.
 In this regard we are choosing a vendor in a way, but for our purposes of chosing a path and pushing the code somewhere AWS is the one I'm personally most familiar with and that is the stated provider by default when generating a serverless project.